t2trg/t2trg-rest-iot/draft-irtf-t2trg-rest-iot.md

 Typical resources in an IoT system can be, e.g., a sensor, the current value of a sensor, the location of a device, or the current state of an actuator.

 Resource State:
-: A model of a resource's possible states that is represented in a supported representation type, typically a media type.
+: A model of the possible states of a resource that is expressed in supported representation formats.
-Resources can change state because of REST interactions with them, or they can change state for reasons outside of the REST model.
+Resources can change state because of REST interactions with them, or they can change state for reasons outside of the REST model, e.g., business logic implemented on the server side such as sampling a sensor.

 Resource Type:
 : An identifier that annotates the application-semantics of a resource (see Section 3.1 of {{RFC6690}}).